Lexington & Richland County School District Five

 School District Five of Lexington and Richland Counties (abbreviated as District Five or informally as Lex-Rich Five) is a South Carolina school district encompassing a land area of approximately 196 square miles, (508 km^{2}), roughly half of which is situated in each of Lexington and Richland counties.

-Student enrollment is at 16,717 as of August 2005.
+It was formed in 1952 after a merger of several smaller districts.
 The school district consists of the northern portion of Lexington County lying north of Lake Murray and the Saluda River and the northwestern portion of Richland County lying south of the Broad River.
-The School District is primarily a residential suburb located to the northwest of the city of Columbia, the capital city of South Carolina.
-Included in the District Five are the towns of Irmo and Chapin.
+The School District is primarily a residential suburban area located to the northwest of the city of Columbia, the capital city of South Carolina.
+Included in the District Five are the towns of Irmo and Chapin, as well as a sliver of Columbia (including the portion of the capital located in Lexington County).
 The school district has three attendance areas: Chapin, Dutch Fork, and Irmo.
 District Five operates a total of 12 elementary schools, four middle schools, five high schools, and one alternative school.

 The interim Superintendent is Akil Ross, appointed in June 2021 following the sudden resignation of former superintendent Christina Melton at a board meeting on June 14 over conflicts with some school board members.
 The Chief of Academics and Administration is Tina McCaskill.
 The Current Board Chair is Kimberly Snipes.